-If you don't have a renters insurance policy, consider getting one.
-They're relatively inexpensive — usually less than $200 per year — and can protect you and your assets in case of disaster.
+If you don't have renters insurance, consider getting it.
+It's relatively inexpensive — usually less than $200 per year — and can protect you and your assets in case of disaster.

 For more information on bundling products, see our guide on bundling your insurance policies.